KaivWezel/Tellie/README.md

 1. The interface of the scoreboard
 2. The scoreboard itself; visible to the crowd

+### Functional/Usable

+To make this app more user-friendly, I used CSS to change the layout a bit and add some spacing so input fields and the corresponding labels can be easily read.
+Also some visually decoration can be used to make it a bit more attractive to look at.

 ### Enhancements

 To enhance the experience I will be going to use javascript.
 This way I can add extra functionalities to the application.
 For example, I would like to add some real time comments
 A function to not only track scores, but also time and other gamestats would be nice.

+Something simpler to enhance is the problem of live-updating the score and comment-section.
+Since with javascript, I can easily reload the page without needing the user to interact with anything, I can simulate a live-updating application.
+It wil make the app a bit more pleasurable to use.

 ## Sketches & wireflow